whot/python-libevdev/README.md

-libevdev-python - Python wrapper for libevdev
+python-libevdev - Python wrapper for libevdev
 =============================================

 ***This project is still under heavy development.
 Until further notice,